jhpyle/mTCP/README.md

 the middle mouse button.

-For mouse support to work, you need to run [MOUSE.COM] (which should be available as part of your DOS system) before running [TELNET.EXE].
+For mouse support to work, you need to run [MOUSE.COM] (which should be available as part of your DOS system) before running [TELNET.EXE] or [TELNET88.EXE].

 ### Unicode

-If UTF-8 characters are received, they are translated if possible to one of the 255 characters that can be displayed in text mode.
+If UTF-8 characters are received, they are translated if possible to one of the 256 characters that can be displayed in text mode.
 If no translation is available, a default character is printed.
 Translation does not take place when sending outbound characters.